gke/UAVXArm/wiki/UAVXFlightModes.md

 ## How are Modes Controlled ##

 Some channel assignments deserve special mention.
 The first two are ALTERNATIVES and would normally use a potentiometer.
+AHNavSens ALWAYS overrides ArmAHNav therefore you should choose one or the other but not both.

   * ArmAHNav: Above 25% motors are ARMED.
 Above 50% altitude hold is enabled.
 Above 75% Waypoint navigation is enabled (See below).
   * AHNavSens: Below 10% altitude hold and is disabled.
 Above 10% altitude hold is enabled and as you increase further the control action for position hold and waypoint navigation increase.
+You would normally use stick or switch ARMING if you use this and the Aux3 pin to enable or disable WP navigation.

   * Fun/PH/RTH: The first position selects "Fun Fly" with all GPS navigation actions are disabled.
 In the middle position Position Hold is enabled.
 In the last position Return to Home is enabled.
   * Ang/Hrz/Rate: Selects Angle, Horizon or Rate mode respectively (Google elsewhere).